opensupporter/osdi-docs/README.md

 Updating Data
 A client sends a PUT or PATCH to an individual Donation resource

-### Working with DonationTransaction Resources
+### Working with TransactionDonor Resources
 By having a separate donation transaction resource, we can customize this at will or even cherry pick data from other resources.

 If a system does not support transactional data, then there is no complexity to the models.
 It just does not show up in _embedded or _linked

 Reading data

-A client sends a GET on the DonationTransaction collection or an individual donation record
+A client sends a GET on the TransactionDonor collection or an individual donation record

 Updating Data
-A client sends a PUT or PATCH to an individual DonationTransaction resource
+A client sends a PUT or PATCH to an individual TransactionDonor resource

 ## Changing an association